VadymMakovii/phonebook-app/README.md

-# Technical-boost
+# Phonebook-app

-This App was created as part of the technical training course from the GoIT school.
+This is the frontend part of a fullstack app for recording, creating and storing contacts.
+This app is designed to demonstrate an example of the development of a fullstack application.